sagan/simplegoproxy/README.md

 Simplegoproxy is a http / API proxy that can, and is designed and intended to be used to modify the http request headers, response headers and / or response body on the fly, based on custom rules per request, and then return the modified response to the user.

-Simply put, Simplegoproxy generates an "entrypoint url", which can be accessed (GET) to make an arbitrary http request to the "target url" (All aspects of the Request or Response can be set or modified), and returns the final result (modified Response) to the user.
+Simply put, Simplegoproxy generates an "entrypoint url", which can be accessed (GET) to make an arbitrary request to the "target url" (All aspects of the Request or Response can be set or modified), and returns the final result (modified Response) to the user.

+Basically, the "target url" is a http(s) url, but it also supports some special customary scheme urls.
+E.g. the `exec://` urls, which execute a local program and send it's output back to the client as http response.

 Use cases: